Overnight French Toast

 Overnight French Toast—A Make-Ahead Breakfast for a Hassle-Free Morning

 A passionate believer in make-ahead breakfast recipes, especially when I am entertaining, overnight French toast casseroles like this one are not new to me.
 In the past, I’ve tempted you with versions like Blueberry French Toast Casserole and Peach French Toast.
+I’ve also enjoyed a nice make-ahead egg casserole like this Vegetarian Breakfast Casserole.

 Until today, however, I had not yet shared an ever-reliable, always-satisfying recipe for a simple, classic Overnight French Toast.